ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ### Alternative to the Case Statement

-The case statement and the associative array solve similar tasks.
+The `case` statement and the associative array solve a similar task.
 The array makes the relationship between data (key-value).
 The case statement does the same between data and commands (value-action).

-Usually, it is more convenient to work with data than with code.
-It is easier to modify data and check them for correctness.
-Therefore, it is worth replacing the `case` statement with an associative array in some cases.
-Converting data into code is easy in Bash comparing with other programming languages.
+Usually, it is more convenient to handle data than code.
+Data are easier for modifying and checking for correctness.
+Therefore, it is worth to replace the `case` statement with an associative array in some cases.
+Converting data into code is easy to do in Bash comparing with other programming languages.

-Here is an example.
-We want to write a wrapper script for the archiving utilities.
-It receives command-line options.
-They define if the script calls the `bsdtar` or `tar` utility.
+Here is an example of replacing `case` with an array.
+Suppose that you want to write a wrapper script for the archiving utilities.
+It receives several command-line parameters.
+The first one defines if the script calls the `bsdtar` or `tar` utility.

 Listing 3-16 shows the script.
-It handles the command-line options in the `case` statement.
+It handles the command-line parameters in the `case` statement.

 {caption: "Listing 3-16.
 The wrapper script for the archiving utilities", line-numbers: true, format: Bash}
 ![`tar-wrapper.sh`](code/BashScripting/tar-wrapper.sh)

-Here we use the pattern list for the first two `case` blocks.
-The script executes the first block's commands when the `utility` variable matches the string `-b` or `--bsdtar`.
-Likewise, the script executes the second block when the variable matches `-t` or `--tar`.
+Here you see three code blocks in the `case` statement.
+The script executes the first block when the `utility` variable matches the string `-b` or `--bsdtar`.
+The script executes the second block when the variable matches `-t` or `--tar`.
+The third block handles an invalid input parameter.

-For example, you can launch the script this way:
+Here is an example of how you can launch the script:
 {line-numbers: false, format: Bash}
 ```
 ./tar-wrapper.sh --tar -cvf documents.tar.bz2 Documents
 ```

-The script calls the `tar` utility to archive the `Documents` directory.
-If you want to use the `bsdtar` utility instead, replace the `--tar` option with `-b` or `--bsdtar`.
-Do that like this:
+This call forces the script to choose the `tar` utility for archiving the `Documents` directory.
+If you want to use the `bsdtar` utility instead, replace the `--tar` option with `-b` or `--bsdtar` this way:
 {line-numbers: false, format: Bash}
 ```
 ./tar-wrapper.sh -b -cvf documents.tar.bz2 Documents
 ```

 The script handles the first positional parameter on its own.
 It passes all the following parameters to the archiving utility.
 We use the `$@` parameter for doing that.
-It is not an array.
-But it supports the array-like syntax for accessing several elements.
+It is not an array, but it supports the array-like syntax for accessing several elements.
 The archiving utility receives all elements of the `$@` parameter starting from the second one.

-Let's rewrite our wrapper script using an associative array.

-First, let's consider the Bash mechanisms for converting data into commands.
-For doing that, you should store the command and its parameters into the variable.
-Bash must insert the variable's value somewhere in the script for executing the command.
-You should check that Bash executes the resulting command correctly.
+Now let's rewrite our wrapper script using the associative array.
+First, we should consider the Bash mechanisms for converting data into commands.
+If you want to apply such a mechanism, you should store the command its parameters into the variable.
+Then Bash expands the variable somewhere in the script and executes the command.

 Here is an example of how to convert data into a command.
 For the first time, we will do it in the shell but not in the script.
 The first step is declaring the variable like this:
 {line-numbers: false, format: Bash}